vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/yAmunaH/stotra-ratnam/rAjAjI.md

 Nivaasa sayyaasanapaadukaamsukopadhaana varshaatapa vaaranaadibhih sareerabhedhais tava seshataam gataih yathochitam sesha itiri (rya) te janaih.

-60 Sri Yamunacharya's (You who are resting on Sesha) who has been aptly called by the devotees as Sesha, on account of the different forms he assumes for serving you as a residence, as a couch, as a throne, as sandals, as a pillow and as a shelter from the sun and rain (when will I be able to serve you and be blessed?).

-"Seshatva" means not caring for oneself and doing good for others, always.
-Since he is serving the Lord at all times as a couch, as a seat, as a throne, as a pillow, as an umbrella etc., he is called Sesha.
-Since he is first among those who render service, he is called Adisesha.
-One may not entertain any doubt as to how Adisesha functions as a divine abode ("nivasa"), as a couch ('sayya), throne ("asana") but one may wonder how he is useful as the foot rest or as the umbrella.
-When the Lord gets off Adisesha, He steps on the coils of Adisesha and then only gets off.
-When, the Lord is resting, Adisesha spreads out the hood and protects Him.
-There is a description in the Srimad Bhagavatam.
-When the Lord is born to Devaki in the middle of the night and Vasudeva is directed to carry the newborn babe across the river, Adisesha walks behind Vasudeva, with the hoods spread out to protect Krishna from the pouring rain.
-Adisesha is therefore, both the couch and the canopy of the Lord.

-Just as Yamuna has described the Lord as resting on Adisesha (who doubles up as manifold other items), Kulasekhara has a picturesque description of the Lord.
-Says he in, Sloka 39: "Obeisance to Lord Madhava, enemy of the asura Madhu His beautiful form lying on the couch of the serpent Ananta, Is sparkled by the shower of spray from the waves of the milk ocean, Making him bedecked by a cluster of stars".

 ETA: AREN ENGGIATETİ AGT: यस्ते वितानं व्यजनं त्रयीमयः ।